-A lovely Purple Lilac tree, Souvenir de Louis Spaeth' can grow into a large bush that is 4 metres by 4 metres in 20 years.
+A lovely Purple Lilac tree, Souvenir de Louis Spaeth' can grow into a large bush that is 3.5 metres in height and spread over 20 years.
 Doing well in full sun or partial shade, Lilac 'Souvenir de Louis Spaeth' prefers a well-drained soil with a neutral to alkaline acidity.

 AKA Syringa vulgaris 'Andenken an Ludwig Späth', Lilac 'Souvenir de Louis Spaeth', Purple lilac tree

 Our pot grown Souvenir de Louis Spaeth Lilac trees can be planted at any time of the year.
 Start by removing weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
 To help the tree establish more effectively, sprinkle root grow in the hole.